dabizzbee-I-T-Solutions/aura-journal/PRIVACY_POLICY.md

 ## Data Storage and Security

-- Your data is stored securely on AWS servers in the ap-southeast-1 region
+- Your journal entries and voice recordings are stored locally on your device with encryption
+- Cloud services are used for AI processing and authentication
 - We use industry-standard encryption to protect your data
-- Voice recordings are processed and stored securely
-- Authentication is handled through AWS Cognito
+- Authentication is handled through secure cloud services

 ## Third-Party Services

 We use the following third-party services:
-- **AWS (Amazon Web Services):** For data storage, AI processing, and authentication
+- **Cloud Services:** For AI processing, transcription, and authentication
-- **Google Sign-In:** For authentication (optional)
+- **Google Sign-In:** For authentication
-- **Facebook Login:** For authentication (optional)

 These services have their own privacy policies governing their use of your information.